 You can click on the form on the right of this page, called the 'Notice of Intended Marriage' and print out; this is the form that will be required, with the below documents at our first or second meeting or logged to me via email.
 This is the new form from 9/12/17.

 Are you interstate? or unable to hand this form to me in person?

 If you are from interstate or are not able to hand me this form in person (on holidays, shift worker etc), this form can be sent to me via email, once i have recieved via email your one month waiting period can start.
-I MUST have the original before i can legally marry you.
 Before this form is emailed or sent via post to me, you need to have your signatures witnessed by:

 - a justice of the peace

 - a barrister or solicitor

 - a legally qualified medical practitioner

 - a member of the Australian Federal Police or the state or territory police force member

 - an authorised marriage celebrant